GoktugOcal/time-series-adversarial-attacks/README.md

 # Some Experiment Results

 ## Adversarial Training

+All the results are the Mean Absolute Errors (MAE) values.
+Original column refers to forecasting error for the model trained with original data.
+Attack columns refers to forecasting error for adversarial samples generated with corresponding attacks type and given to the model trained with original data.
+Training and Test columns are the forecasting errors for the models trained with both original and adversarial samples and both training and test set includes both of the samples.

 |                         |                    | Original |        |   FGSM   |        |        |   PGD    |        |
 |:-----------------------:|:------------------:|:--------:|:------:|:--------:|:------:|:------:|:--------:|:------:|
 |                         |                    |          | Attack | Training |  Test  | Attack | Training |  Test  |